Soundsphere/iRacingDatabase/README.md

-# ⚠️FIRST VERSION - STILL UNDER DEVELOPMENT⚠️
+# ⚠️ STILL UNDER DEVELOPMENT ⚠️

 I consider this already usable, though minor changes and stability upgrades will come in the future